alank976/markdown-resume/index.md

 - Develop applications for Delta One Structured Products trading globally, primarily on OTC equity swap trade capturing and analytics tools
 - Technology stack: Java 8, Spring Framework, KDB, Ivy, SOAP, Perforce
 - Leaving reasons: to pursue other opportunity to work in an environment that:
-  1. values quality and maintainability as important as business requirement
+  1. values quality and maintainability as important as business requirement ([recognition of the importance of technical excellence](https://martinfowler.com/articles/agile-aus-2018.html))

   2. discourages ceremonies and encourages automation
   3. always connect to outside communities and has a great sense of retrospective introspection